 - The particular amenities you get may vary by Club location.

 - Meeting rooms can be reserved in advance for a fee.

-If you travel a lot and airport lounge access is important to you, there are some other credit cards that offer lounge access for no fee.
+If you travel a lot and airport lounge access is important to you, there are some other credit cards that offer lounge access as well.
 The Hilton Honors American Express Surpass® Card (Review), for example, provides 10 annual passes to Priority Pass Select lounges.
-That card has a $95 annual fee.
-And the Amex Platinum Card (Review) includes unlimited free access to a variety of different lounge brands, but it’s made for serious travelers with a $550 annual fee.
+And The Platinum Card® from American Express (Review) has the best lounge access, with unlimited free access to a variety of different lounge brands, but it’s made for serious travelers with a large annual fee.
+(Rates & Fees)

 20% Savings on In-Flight Purchases

 Cardholders get a 20% discount on eligible in-flight purchases made on Delta-operated flights.
 The purchases must be made using the Delta SkyMiles card.
 This discount will be applied as a statement credit, six to eight weeks after the transaction is posted to the account.

 Eligible in-flight purchases are those provided or serviced by Delta: